 And of course, there are few things quite as important as achieving supply chain visibility.
 This is essentially being able to track a particular order at every step of the way as it travels throughout your supply chain.
 Having supply chain visibility, and indeed, being able to share that visibility with your customers, will go a long way toward keeping your promises and bolstering brand loyalty, something which is much easier said than done.

 One other big challenge that SMEs face in logistics is building and maintaining supplier and partner relationships.
-No matter how big or small your enterprise, it is crucial to earn your suppliers’ trust with open and honest communication.
+No matter how big or small your enterprise, it is crucial to earning your suppliers’ trust with open and honest communication.
 When they are more involved in your processes and listen to their concerns, it will be easier to keep them as a genuine vested partner in your business.

 There is nothing more important in business today than keeping up-to-date with technological developments.
 For example, take the recent surge in the digitization of the logistics industry today.
 Those companies that embraced the change and innovated accordingly are currently thriving despite the global setbacks created by the recent (and ongoing) COVID-19 pandemic.
 On the other hand, those companies who remained rigid in their operations and decided to put off digitization at all costs are struggling.

 The fact is, digitization is an eventuality.
-It’s not something that you can decide to opt-in or out of.
+It’s not something that you can decide to opt in or out of.
 If you truly want to succeed in the future, then this is a reality that you not only have to embrace but put into action.

 It’s time to start integrating your operating systems, automating where possible, and using all of the data available to take cost-efficient action.